Namsinh/408-finalproject/408-FinalProject/README.md

 Open Google Chrome browser
 Navigate to localhost:5000 or 127.0.0.1:5000
 ```
-To generate reports, navigate to:
+To generate reports navigate to:
 ```
 localhost:5000/generate
 ```